2mol/loser-hack/README.md

 A: Work on anything!
 Have a coffee!
 Make friends!
 Work by yourself in a corner and avoid making eye contact with anyone!

 #### Q: What about intellectual property?
 Do I own my code?
 A: What?
 Of course.
 Why would we own code you wrote?
 Who _does_ that?
-Oh wait, the Hackathon of the bank I work at definitely does that.
+Oh wait, the Hackathon of the place I work at definitely does that.

 #### Q: How can I sign up?
 A: xx email address here xx